openstack/governance/goals/pike/deploy-api-in-wsgi.rst

 Planning Artifacts:

-The only project that includes a python web application is the API part of OpenStack Health, which is not an OpenStack control plane service.
+* The only project that includes a python web application is the API part of OpenStack Health, which is not an OpenStack control plane service.
   OpenStack Health API is deployed as a WSGI application as part of OpenStack infra.
 Further details in https://etherpad.openstack.org/p/pike-qa-goals-wsgi.

 Completion Artifacts:

-Nothing to be done.
+* None

 rally
 -----